 *In order for the MEGA to fit the unused power jack must be removed.
 To do this use a pair of side cutters and cut the metal strap on the jack closest to the outside edge of the Arduino board.
 Then use a pair of slip-joint pliers to twist the jack back and forth while pulling it away from the PCB.
 It should come off fairly easily, but please take care when doing so.
 I will assume no responsibility for Arduino, bodily, or other harm.
 If you order an Arduino MEGA from me this will be done already.

-These are the part numbers of official tools.
-While not eBay cheap, they are not as bad as you might think.
+These are the part numbers of official harness tools.
+While not eBay cheap, they are not as costly as you might think.

 Hand Crimp: 10129483-001LF

 vA3- No known.